 I Mean Business

-Team your button down with a pencil skirt and belt it at the waist if you want to dress for a promotion.
+Team your button down with a pencil skirt and belt it at the waist if you want to dress to pack a punch.
 Seriously, this one makes you look like you mean business; chic and confident.
 I’m wearing a skinny belt that I have twisted around so the detail is all at the front and the buckle sits at the back.
 The silhouette is figure hugging so will give you curves if you don’t have any and celebrate them if you do.

 *Disclaimer: GANT kindly sent me my shirt free of charge but I was not commissioned to write about this or under any pressure to do so.
 I chose to write this feature as I felt my readers would find it useful and all words, images and angles are my own.